MrPekar98/Thetis-Progressive-Indexing-Benchmark/priority_experiment/README.md

 # Small Experiments to Analyze Priority Assignment Rules
 These experiments analyze the priority assignment rules by running 3 different experiments:
 (1) when no queries are executed,
-(2) when different queries are executed, and
+(2) when different queries are executed,
 (3) when similar queries for the same tables are executed.

 Before running any experiment, remove the indexes from disk and the logging file and then start Jazero.